ospalh/anki-addons/pages/Download audio.md

   code to work around this problem, needed or not.)
 * As there may be many files downloaded for each word, i think  the review of the downloaded material should not be skipped.
-* This is especially true for Japanesepod, where you may want to [blacklist](Downloader%20sites.html#blacklist) some downloads.
+* This is especially true for JapanesePod, where you may want to [blacklist](Downloader%20sites.html#blacklist) some downloads.
 * Contemplating the downloaded data when you get it note by note is also potentially useful in remembering the words.